| A village schoolmaster is not unaccustomed to door-rappings;

 bent seeking redress for conjured wrongs to their darling

+boobies.
 It was a bewildering moment, therefore, to the Maplewood

 teacher when, in answering a rap at the door one afternoon,